Alexandre2806/EPITECH-Project/python/README.md

 ## Subject

-It is necessary to model the evolution of a population of bombyx according to a recurrence relation depending on the growth rate kk, and display the results to plot them with Gnuplot.
+It is necessary to model the evolution of a population of bombyx according to a recurrence relation depending on the growth rate, and display the results to plot them with Gnuplot.

 ## USAGE